Uvalde begins to bury its dead in wake of school massacre

 The shooter bought hundreds of rounds of ammunition and a second rifle in the subsequent days.

-Biden has backed such actions as a renewed ban on assault-style weapons and universal background checks for people buying firearms.
+Republican Arkansas Governor Asa Hutchinson expressed his willingness for a "conversation" on raising the minimum age to purchase a semiautomatic rifle from 18 to 21.

+"I think you've got to be able to talk about the AR-15 style weapons.
+And whether that's an 18 or 21 age.
+You have to at least have a conversation," Hutchinson told CNN on Tuesday.

-(Reporting by Brad Brooks in Uvalde, Texas; additional reporting and writing by Daniel Trotta in Carlsbad, California and Brendan O'Brien in Chicago; editing by Donna Bryson, Leslie Adler and Jonathan Oatis)
+(Reporting by Brad Brooks in Uvalde, Texas; additional reporting and writing by Daniel Trotta in Carlsbad, California and Brendan O'Brien in Chicago; editing by Donna Bryson, Leslie Adler, Jonathan Oatis and Aurora Ellis)

 By Brad Brooks and Daniel Trotta